 U.S. Army uniforms have changed a lot throughout the years, depending on the nature of the conflict at hand.
 One thing that hasn’t changed, though, are the patches Army Soldiers wear.
 Ever wondered what they mean?
 This post breaks down the patches you might encounter on an Army BDU so you always know what’s what.

 What are the different uniforms of the Army?

 Each branch of the DoD has four types of uniforms.
 All serve a specific purpose.
 Within each branch, there are some derivations, but for now, here’s what you need to know about the Army uniform.

-Combat Uniform – also called a Battle Dress Uniform- is what a Soldier wears while on active duty and deployed.
+Also called a Battle Dress Uniform- is what a Soldier wears while on active duty and deployed.
 The camouflaged patterned uniform includes a cover (or cap, as the civilians call it), a regulation t-shirt, pants, a jacket, socks, boots, and a belt.
 Soldiers can call these Class C uniforms.

-Dress Uniform – sometimes called Dress Blues or a Mess Dress, a Soldier wears to a ball or formal event.
+Sometimes called Dress Blues or a Mess Dress, a Soldier wears to a ball or formal event.
 Expect to see these at ceremonial occasions.
 It includes a formal jacket, pants or a skirt, and dress shoes.
 Soldiers call these Class B uniforms.

-Service Uniform – a Soldier wears this to the office if they’re not planning to be anywhere near the field.
+Soldier wears this to the office if they’re not planning to be anywhere near the field.
 The Army recently released its latest uniform update, which includes the Army Green Service Uniform (AGSU).
 A throwback to WWII-era uniforms, this is what lots of Soldiers are wearing daily.
 Service members call these Class A uniforms.